eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 + Experience in verification/validation using ***emulation tools like Palladium, Protium, Zebu and SV/Verilog, UVM***.
 + Familiar with the principle of debugger, such as: ***OpenOCD***.
 + A thorough understanding of the ***high-level verification flow methodology (test plan generation, test generation, failure analysis, coverage analysis and closure)***.
++ Experience developing verification environments in one or more industry standard languages like ***SVTB, UVM/OVM***.
+	- SVTB refers to SystemVerilog testbench
 + skill set for Senior Design Verification Engineer:
 	- $160,000/yr - $260,000/yr
 	- Our mission is to radically reduce the cost of artificial intelligence.